-Panic disorder.
+– Panic disorder.

-Western treatment for anxiety includes antidepressants, anxiolytics, counselling or psychotherapy.
+Western treatment for anxiety includes antidepressants or anxiolytics combined with counseling or psychotherapy.
 However, many medications take up to six weeks to work and one-third of patients have an inadequate response.
 In addition to this, some patients have side effects from these medications.
 For these reasons, many patients seek out complementary medicines to help their anxiety.

 How can Acupuncture help?

 Acupuncture has long been used in China and other East Asian countries to relieve stress and anxiety.
 In Chinese Medicine, mood disorders are believed to be caused by blockages to the smooth flow of Qi.
 Therefore, the aim of treatment is to restore the smooth flow of qi and calm the mind.